jharner11235/byte_of_airflow/readme.md

       that you can practice building ETL pipelines with
     * One example already exists, with what I've found to be one of the fastest and least compute-intensive ETL methods

+TODO: Give a more wholesome start-to-finish setup, and possibly record as well